LeoH10462/Sephora/README.md

 We trained a **Linear Regression** model using the preprocessed data.
 Here are features used for prediction:
 `brand`, `category`, `size`, `rating`, `number_of_reviews`, `love`, `MarketingFlags`, `online_only`, `exclusive`, `limited_edition`, `limited_time_offer`.

+To improve the model's generalization capabilities and address overfitting, we applied Ridge Regression to introduce a regularization term that penalizes large coefficients.
 The following steps were performed:

 - **Data Split**: The data was split into a training set (80%) and a test set (20%).
+- **Define hyperparameter grid for Ridge regression**
 - **Model Training**: A pipeline was built combining data preprocessing and model training using **Multiple Linear Regression**.